danielWatson3141/PortableAndroidTest/Linux/README.txt

 export PATH=$PATH:$(pwd)

 Make sure adb is working:
 type "./adb".
-It should give you a version number and some other things.
+It should give you usage information.

-Enable usb debugging on the Android device.
+Enable developer options on the Android device.
+	Settings->About device
+	tap build number seven times.

+Enable the following developer options:
-Settings->Developer Options->USB debugging
+	-USB debugging
-	(You may need to enable developer options by opening Settings->About device and tapping build number seven times.)

-In your phone's developer options, enable "Show Touches" and "stay awake" as this will help down the road.
-(Make sure to disable "stay awake" when you are finished as this can make your phone difficult to charge.)
+	-Stay Awake
+	-Show Touches

 Install Trepn Profiler - available on Google Play Store

 Configuring Trepn

 Once installed, we need to configure Trepn to record what we want to measure.
+Open trepn.
-Open trepn and go to settings>Data Points.
+Open advanced mode by hitting the beaker at the top corner and go to settings>Data Points(tab).
 Remember to save your settings

-I recommend using CPU Load(Normalized), GPU Load, Memory Usage, and Screen State

-Screen state is to help with processing (more on that later).
-The others are relevant performance datapoints.
+I recommend using:
+CPU Load(Normalized) - Percent of CPU utilization with respect to maximum theorhetical capacity.
+This accounts for things like temperature and low battery conditions.
+GPU Load - Percent of GPU capacity utilized.
+Memory Usage - Total memory occupied in Kb
+Battery power - Rate of battery consumption in mW and Screen State - Screen on or off, boolean value.
+This is useful as a delimeter to separate trials in our trace.

-Be sure to save your preferences by hitting general>Save Preferences.
+Be sure to save your preferences by hitting general(tab)>Save Preferences.
 Remember what you name this file (or save it to a variable in your console)

 Now, we need to find out where trepn has made itself at home on our Android device.
 Open your phone's file browser (you may need to download and install one like "file manager") and locate the .../trepn directory.